schwilklab/lab-resources/README.md

 Schwilk lab code
 ----------------

-Code for various projects is stored in individual git repositories.
+Code for various projects is stored in separate individual git repositories.
 A few that might be of most interest for re-use are

 - [chiller](https://github.com/schwilklab/chiller): Code to run a temperature profile program on the Thermo-Fisher refrigerated bath.